TexasUK/Waveshare_1.75inch_Amoled_Vario/readme.md

-# Waveshare 1.75" AMOLED Round TFT Display - ESP32-S3 Telemetry Consumer
+# Waveshare 1.75" AMOLED Round TFT Display Vario - uses ESP32-S3 Sensor board for telemetry

 A sophisticated flight instrument display system built for the Waveshare 1.75" AMOLED round TFT display, designed to consume telemetry data from a glider variometer sensor and present it with a professional aviation-style interface.

 ## 🚁 Project Overview

-This project implements a **telemetry consumer** that receives flight data from a sensor unit via UART and displays it on a high-resolution round AMOLED display.
+This project implements a **Vario** that receives flight data from a sensor unit via UART and displays it on a high-resolution round AMOLED display.
 The system is specifically designed for glider pilots and provides real-time variometer, altimeter, airspeed, and flight mode information with an intuitive touch interface.

 ### Key Features

-- **Round Instrument Display**: Professional aviation-style variometer with needle and digital readouts
+- **57mm Round Instrument Panel Display**: Professional aviation-style variometer with needle and digital readouts
-- **Real-time Telemetry**: Receives and processes flight data from external sensor
+- **Real-time Telemetry**: Receives and processes flight data from external sensor board
-- **Touch Interface**: Swipe gestures for settings navigation
+- **Touch Interface**: Swipe gestures for settings pages and baseline settings (QNH, Glider Polar)
 - **Audio Feedback**: Integrated variometer audio with volume control
 - **Polar Settings**: Configurable glider polar curves and TE compensation
 - **Flight Mode Detection**: Automatic detection of thermal, cruise, climb, and descent modes